Steve Young is a former quarterback who spent 15 seasons in the NFL, winning almost everything in a storied career.

 - 1986 Topps Stickers Steve Young RC #23

-Best Steve Young RC Investment: 1984 Steve Young USFL Topps RC #52 (BUY ON EBAY)
+- Best Steve Young RC Investment: 1984 Steve Young USFL Topps RC #52

-His rookie cards are hot property for 49ers fans, as well as collectors interested in the era or his numerous records from QB.
+His rookie cards are hot property for 49ers fans, collectors interested in the era or his numerous records from QB.

 In later years, the Hall of Famer retired due to concussions, despite being offered a job as the starting quarterback of the Denver Broncos in 1999.

-He doesn’t seem like the type to cause controversy that will lead to a drop in his average rookie card prices, so it does look to be a safe investment.
+He doesn’t seem to cause controversy that will lead to a drop in his average rookie card prices, so it looks like a safe investment.

-The 1984 Topps is his most popular rookie card by far, and it’s reflected in the average price, as well as the overall condition.
+The 1984 Topps is his most popular rookie card by far, reflected in the average price and overall condition.

 PSA 8s and above could be a decent venture if you’re willing to sit on them for a while, and the others are great if you have a slightly lower budget to work with.